 Information about people who share their experiences with us by other means

-On the rare occasion where personal data is collected we will ensure that we have your consent to keep it and we will be clear on how we intend to use your information.
+Where personal data is collected we will ensure that we have your consent to keep it and we will be clear on how we intend to use your information.
 We will aim to anonymise information where we can but there may be instances where this is not possible in order to make change happen on your behalf.
 There may be exceptional circumstances where we can and will keep the data without consent but we must have a lawful basis for doing so, such as for safeguarding purposes.

 We ensure that where consent is required it will be freely given, used only for agreed specific and unambiguous purposes and that you are well informed about how the personal data will be kept.
 This includes where it will be stored, details on security and for how long it will be kept.
 We will comply with GDPR and the Data Protection Act 2018 at all times.
 Where we rely upon your consent to process personal data, you have the right to withdraw that consent at any time.